mhoennig/hs.hsadmin.ng/doc/rbac.md

 E.g. a package-admin is allowed to see the related debitor-business-object, but not its banking data.

-#### tenant
+#### TENANT

 The tenant-role is granted to everybody who needs to be able to select the business-object and (probably some) related business-objects.
 Usually all owners, admins and tenants of sub-objects get this role granted.

 Some business-objects only have very limited data directly in the main business-object and store more sensitive data in special sub-objects (e.g. 'customer-details') to which tenants of sub-objects of the main-object (e.g. package admins) do not get SELECT permission.

+#### GUEST

+(Deprecated)

-#### guest
+#### REFERRER

 Like the agent-role, the guest-role too is not used in the examples of this document, because it's for more complex cases.

-If the guest-role exists, the SELECT-permission is granted to it, instead of to the tenant-role.
+If the referrer-role exists, the SELECT-permission is granted to it, instead of to the tenant-role.
-Other than the tenant-role, the guest-roles does never grant any roles of related objects.
+Other than the tenant-role, the referrer-roles does never grant any roles of related objects.

-Also, if the guest-role exists, the tenant-role receives the SELECT-permission through the guest-role.
+Also, if the referrer-role exists, the tenant-role receives the SELECT-permission through the referrer-role.

 ### Referenced Business Objects and Role-Depreciation